⚡ Key Finding (May 2026)

 UK Xero pricing (as of April 2026): Starter £29/mo, Standard £50/mo, Premium £75/mo (all plus VAT).
 QuickBooks UK pricing has increased significantly over the past five years, with the Plus plan going from £70 in 2020 to £115 in 2025.
 For UK sole traders and freelancers, FreeAgent is also worth considering: it’s included free with certain UK bank accounts (NatWest, Royal Bank of Scotland) and was built specifically for UK tax rules.

-- You’re in the US and your accountant or CPA already works primarily in QuickBooks
+- You are in the US and your accountant or CPA already works primarily in QuickBooks

-- You have inventory-heavy operations (retail, product-based businesses) and need robust tracking at the Plus tier
+- You have inventory-heavy operations (retail, product-based) and need solid tracking at the Plus tier

 - You need built-in US payroll without a third-party integration

-- You’re a US construction business needing strong sales tax compliance across multiple states
+- You are a US construction business needing strong sales tax compliance across multiple states

-- You’re a solo operator or 1-2 person business where Xero’s user model doesn’t shift the math
+- You are a solo operator or 1-2 person business where Xero’s user model does not shift the math

 - You have 3 or more team members who need accounting access (unlimited users saves real money at this scale)